2 days in New York City: a weekend in NYC itinerary

 • Top of the Rock

-A Hop On Hop Off Big Bus sightseeing tour is one of the best ways to start your visit to New York City.
-You'll get a comprehensive overview of the city's history, unique culture, and layout of all of the sites you want to go back to for a visit.
-Another option is to just sit back and relax as this comfortable bus takes you around NYC, showcasing all of the landmarks and hot spots that you may not otherwise get a chance to visit.
+A Hop On Hop Off Big Bus sightseeing tour gives you a comprehensive overview of the city's history, unique culture, and layout of all of the sites you want to go back to for a visit - all from the comfort of the top deck.
+Sit back and relax as this comfortable bus takes you around NYC, showcasing all of the big-hitter landmarks and hot spots that you may not otherwise get a chance to visit, like:

 • Empire State Building